-COVID-19 has been especially troublesome for healthcare workers, many of whom are on the front lines doing battle with this potentially life-threatening disease.
-It is important for these professionals to be protected against a loss of income in the event they are infected, affected, and possibly disabled.
+COVID-19 has been especially troublesome for healthcare workers, many of whom are on the front lines doing battle with a life-threatening disease.
+As the calendar turns toward the spring months, and as the COVID-19 vaccine rollout has not yet halted the pandemic, these professionals need to be protected against a loss of income in the event they are infected, affected, and possibly disabled.

 Here are a few reminders to help your clients “COVID-proof” their group short-term disability (STD) and long-term disability (LTD) insurance coverages.